Law and Disorder (1958 film)

 Law and Disorder is a 1958 British crime comedy film directed by Charles Crichton and starring Michael Redgrave, Robert Morley, Joan Hickson, and Lionel Jeffries.
 It was based on the 1954 novel Smugglers' Circuit by Denys Roberts.
-The film was started by director Henry Cornelius, who died whilst making the film.
-He was replaced by Charles Crichton.
+The film was initially directed by Henry Cornelius, who died while making the film.
+He was replaced by Crichton.

 Plot

 Percy Brand is a career criminal, a veteran of various cons and schemes, and he is regularly sent to prison by judge Sir Edward Crichton.
 That does not bother Percy too much, but what does concern him is that his son, Colin, should not discover what his father does.
 Percy tells him tales about being a missionary in China when he is released in 1938, a military chaplain in North Africa in 1941, and a freed prisoner of war in 1946 to cover his absences in gaol.
-While Percy is "away", Colin is cared for by Aunt Florence, who knows what Percy really does.
+While Percy is "away", Colin is cared for by Aunt Florence, who knows what Percy really does, while Percy's ill-gotten gains pay for Colin's education.

 When Colin grows up, he chooses to become a barrister.
 By coincidence, he takes seven years to achieve his goal, the same duration as Percy's latest sentence.
 When Percy is freed, he arrives just after Colin is called to the bar.
 Colin informs him that he has secured a position as an unpaid marshal, i.e. an aide, to a judge to gain experience, and not just to any judge, but to Percy's nemesis, Edward Crichton.
 Percy decides to retire from his life of crime rather than risk coming into court and Colin seeing him there.

 Retirement to a cottage on the south coast of England is not enough to keep Percy (and Florence) out of mischief.
 When he hears about the smuggling that took place before the conscientious Police Sergeant Bolton arrived, Percy gets involved in bringing in brandy from France, hidden inside sharks he "catches".

 Then, an old acquaintance, Major Proudfoot, comes to see him.
-Proudfoot has planted a story that an explorer was murdered and robbed of 100,000 quid of emeralds he found in Brazil.
+Proudfoot has planted a story that an explorer was murdered and robbed of £100,000-worth of emeralds he found in Brazil.
 Now he has a buyer lined up for the nonexistent jewels, which he wants Percy to pretend to smuggle in.
-Percy has a better idea, involving fake policemen and himself as a customs officer, but the plan goes awry when Judge Crichton arrives to meet his wife, returning from a trip abroad.
+Percy has a better idea, involving fake policemen and himself as a customs officer, but the plan goes awry when Judge Crichton arrives to meet his wife at Creekford Harbour, where she is arriving from abroad.
 Percy manages to steal a launch, but is eventually caught.
 To compound his misfortune, he is to be tried by Crichton, a last-minute substitute for a judge afflicted with gout.